Python Math

 Numbers - int and float

-Surprisingly, there are two distinct types of numbers for doing arithmetic in a computer - int for whole integer numbers like 6 and 42 and -3, and float for numbers like 3.14 with a decimal fraction.
+Surprisingly, there are two distinct types of numbers for doing arithmetic in a computer - int for whole integer numbers like 6 and 42 and -3, and float for numbers like 3.14 with a fractional part.

 Add Subtract Multiply Divide + - * /

+We'll start with basic int examples, and float works similarly.
 Addition, subtraction, and multiplication and division work the usual way with the operators: + - * /.
+For the most part these take in int values and produce int values.
+Division / is the exception, producing a float.
 Division by zero is an error.
-Here are some expression examples in the interpreter and what they evaluate to:

 >>> 2 + 1